bettar/coionico/myBook.typ

 ==== Circle of fifths <circle_anchor>
 - Interpret the previous table in a "circular" fashion, where the bottom line wraps around and joins the first line

 #pagebreak()
+= Application: Harmonica

+Here we consider the 10-hole diatonic harmonica (for example Hohner "Blues Harp" and "Marine Band"), not the chromatic harmonica.

+The following diagrams show the scales that can be played on the *same* harmonica, without overblows and overdraws.
+By also using minimal overblows and overdraws the usefulness of each position can be further expanded.

+Blues is typically played by a _cross_ harp with lots of overdraws and overblows, for example a harmonica labelled "C" can be used to play a blues in the key of *G* (chords G7, C7, D7).

+For a very skilled player who can play all the overblows and overdraws the instrument becomes fully chromatic (any position could play any mode)

+*Legend*:
+- the blue line shows the path the mouth should follow to play a diatonic scale without missing any note of that scale.
+Note the reversal of the blow/draw pattern between hole 6 and 7.
+#figure(  image("img/harp-legend.png", width: 100%))

+The *same* harmonica can be used in any one of 12 "positions"

+#pagebreak()
+== Useful positions: 12, 1..6
+- they correspond to the familiar 7 modes of the major scale

+  #figure(  image("img/harp1.png", width: 100%))

+#pagebreak()
+== Not so useful positions: 7..11
+- the root note of the scale must be played by overblowing or overdrawing as indicated

+  #figure(  image("img/harp2.png", width: 100%))

+#pagebreak()
 = Application: Cello